OsmancanG/SCOF-shell/ReadMe.md

 # SCOF Shell
 This Project is a shell program that capable to run hardly coded process in a loop.
-These Process are usually for file system and based on text or C files in a system.
-In these codes you can find process that encrypt a text to generating make files for your favorite C files.
+These processes are usually used for file system and based on text or C files in a system.
+In these codes you can find processes from encrypting a text file to generating make files for your favorite C files.

 ## Getting Started
 ### *Installing Git Files*